Abinet508/Abinet508/README.md

 ### `Welcome to my GitHub profile.`

-- 🌱 I’m a Computer Science and Alx/Holberton School fullstack software engineering graduate.
+- 🌱 I am a Computer Science graduate and an alumnus of the ALX/Holberton School Full-Stack Software Engineering program.
 - 🔭 I’m currently working as Software Quality Assurance Specialist at Ethiopian Labor Market Information System (E-LMIS)
 - 👯 I’m looking to collaborate on freelance Data Science, AI, Data processing and Data mining, and Telegram Bots projects